-The phrase "bounce rate" sounds fun, but in web marketing — it's not.
+The phrase "bounce rate" sounds fun, but in web marketing -- it's not.
 The web metric describes the number of visitors to a given site who leave without clicking elsewhere.
 The "bounce" in "bounce rate" doesn't so much refer to a toddler throwing a super ball, but the slang for leaving abruptly that has over 70 definitions on Urban Dictionary.

 A bounce rate of 70 percent or higher signals a problem, according to research from RocketFuel.
 Finding yourself with that high a rate may be dissapointing, but there are a myriad of ways to bring that number down.

 You should want your visitors to find your site fun, like guests at a party.
 This means you need a good user experience that's both intuitive and inviting.

 Evaluate your site's color scheme.
 Does it clash or feel boring?
 Picking a new, compelling color scheme may seem difficult for those of us with no design skills, but there are tools that make this easy.

 Make your site obvious.
 If your site's functionality and design doesn't clearly direct your user's eyes to relevant pages, then you'll likely lose readers.

 Make your site look professional.
-What you leave out for your site's design is just as important as you include — using pop-ups, overly stylized typography or automatically playing videos will lower your site's credibility and authority.
+What you leave out for your site's design is just as important as you include -- using pop-ups, overly stylized typography or automatically playing videos will lower your site's credibility and authority.